Meet Our Computing Team

 Computing at Christ Church is thought of in three strands: information technology, digital literacy and computer science.

 E-safety, part of digital literacy, is taught during the first half term of every year.
-From this point onwards, rather than computing lessons, children are exposed to curriculum-enhancing experiences which enrich their learning of other subjects.
+From this point onwards, in addition to computing lessons, children are exposed to curriculum-enhancing experiences which enrich their cross-curricular learning.
 Children achieve the objectives of the computing curriculum, while using the technology to maximise their immersion within their learning.

-Using Virtual Reality technology, children are transported to exciting environments in order to attain a first-hand understanding of moments in history or places in geography.
+Once knowledge of Virtual Reality and Augmented Reality has been shared, children will utilise this to transport themselves to exciting places.
 With Augmented Reality, characters, artefacts and concepts come to life within the classroom.

 Children begin their exploration of technology from FS2, where they are encouraged to use iPads to explore the world around them.